2020 United States House of Representatives elections in Washington: Results

+By county

 District 8

 The 8th district encompasses the eastern suburbs of Seattle including Sammamish, Maple Valley, Covington, Hobart, Issaquah, and Auburn and stretches into rural central Washington, including Chelan County and Kittitas County, as well as taking in eastern Pierce County.
-The incumbent is Democrat Kim Schrier, who flipped the district and was elected with 52.4% of the vote in 2018.
+The incumbent was Democrat Kim Schrier, who flipped the district and was elected with 52.4% of the vote in 2018.